klausweiss/dotfiles/nvim/pack/default/start/nvim-tree/README.md

 nnoremap <C-n> :NvimTreeToggle<CR>
 nnoremap <leader>r :NvimTreeRefresh<CR>
 nnoremap <leader>n :NvimTreeFindFile<CR>
-" NvimTreeOpen, NvimTreeClose, NvimTreeFocus and NvimTreeResize are also available if you need them
+" NvimTreeOpen, NvimTreeClose, NvimTreeFocus, NvimTreeFindFileToggle, and NvimTreeResize are also available if you need them

 set termguicolors " this variable must be enabled for colors to be applied properly